bipio-server/bipio/README.md

 If you're familiar with Yahoo Pipes, IFTTT, Zapier, Mulesoft, Cloudwork or Temboo - the concept is a little similar.
 The server has a small footprint which lets you create and automate an internet of things that matter to you.
 It can be installed alongside your existing open source app or prototype for out-of-band message transformation, feed aggregation, queuing, social network fanout or whatever you like, even on your Rasberry Pi.

-The graph definitions, which are called [bips](https://bip.io/docs/resource/rest/bip),are unique in they allow you to transform content between adjacent nodes and chain outputs to inputs indefinitely across disparate 'cloud' services.
+The graph definitions, which are called [bips](https://bip.io/docs/resource/rest/bip), allow you to transform content between adjacent nodes and chain outputs to inputs indefinitely across disparate 'cloud' services.
 You can put web-hooks, web-sockets, emails or event triggers infront of Bip graphs to perform useful work.

-There are three flavors of Bip - HTTP or SMTP endpoints, and periodic Triggers.
-Some of their characteristics include
+Some of their characteristics include :

  - dynamic or automatically derived naming
  - pausing or self-destructing after a certain time or impressions volume